GovInTheOpen/GitBook-Documents/minutiae.md

 ### Logo

-I wanted it to be friendly and accessible, not governmental.
+What, it's a sailboat in a sunset, how does that relate to city collaboration??
+There is a city in the background...
+I wanted the logo to be friendly and accessible, not governmental.
 The name can communicate the purpose, but the logo should communicate the feeling.
 Something outdoors, that implied collaboration, a journey, and no government buildings!
+The boat implies we are working as a crew to get somewhere, each doing the parts that we can do.

 **No**: Cloud, Gov Building, CodeData